 By Matthew Valle

-BLACKWOOD– Camden County College students are opening up about how the pandemic has and is still effecting their performance in academics.
+BLACKWOOD – Camden County College students are opening up about how the pandemic has and is still affecting their performance in academics.

-On March 14th 2020, Camden County College decided to switch all of its courses to online and remote learning due to the Coronavirus Pandemic.
+On March 14 2020, Camden County College decided to switch all of its courses to online and remote learning because of the coronavirus pandemic.
 A year later, some students are still finding themselves struggling with the unpredictability of online courses.
-Kaitlyn Alberto, a second year Camden County College student, describes her experience over the past year as “challenging” and “overwhelming.”
+Kaitlyn Alberto, a second-year Camden County College student, describes her experience over the last year as “challenging” and “overwhelming.”

 “Switching from in-person to online was definitely challenging for me because it was ‘out of sight, out of mind.’
-If I’m not in class physically then there’s nothing to remind me that I have to do school work,” says Alberto.
-She, like many other students, faced the issue of falling behind in classes due to the sudden shift to remote learning.
+If I’m not in class physically, then there’s nothing to remind me that I have to do school work,” says Alberto.
+She, like many other students, faced the issue of falling behind in classes because of the sudden shift to remote learning.

-Although Alberto says that she has gotten used to online classes a year into the pandemic, she still says that she is experiencing some challenges.
+Although Alberto says she has gotten used to online classes a year into the pandemic, she still says she is experiencing some challenges.

 Students like Alberto have found it difficult to switch to online learning when they have already gotten used to in-person classes.
 Tyshae ForbesGrant’s case is a bit different, however, as her entire first year in college has been completely online.

 ForbesGrant describes her experience in online classes in an optimistic manner, saying “it has helped me realize that it’s easier to accomplish tests, quizzes, homework, etc. and get better grades.
 Online learning has taught me time management.”
 The extent of her optimism only goes so far, as she begins to address her concerns with the formatting of certain courses.

 “I’m not actually learning anything, which is kind of scary.
 I’m sure the professors are trying their best to engage some students online, but some of them don’t know how to work Canvas, which is a barrier because at that point they don’t want to teach.
 They just want you to pass and move on.”